-The data for this study will be captured on electronic case report forms (eCRFs) using the Bioclinica EDC system.
+The vision assessments (photopic and mesopic contrast sensitivity with and without glare) will be collected using the previously validated optical device described above.
+The data from the device will be recorded on a paper case report form (CRF) stored at the study site.
+Paper forms will be used to record the raw values that are used to compute the final sensitivity values, which are then entered into electronic case report forms (eCRFs) using the Bioclinica EDC system.
 An authorized data originator will enter study data into the eCRFs using the EDC system.
 Data collected on equipment that is not captured in EDC will be formatted to the specification of the JJVC database manager and sent to JJVC for analysis.